emmamannan/AI-Research-Agent/README.md

 **User Input**:

 ```
-What can i help you research?
+What can I help you research?
 Advances in renewable energy storage
 ```